What we know about funeral plans for former President Jimmy Carter

 “Cancer was a common bond between our two families, as in many other families, and our son, Beau, died – when he died, Jimmy and Rosalynn were there to help us heal,” Biden said.

-He said he and the first lady “did our best to comfort him” when Carter himself was diagnosed.
+The Bidens, the president recalled, “did (their) best to comfort him” when Carter himself was diagnosed.

 “We talked and he shared our beliefs that as a nation we have the talent and the resources to one day end cancer as we know it,” Biden said.